-If you answer, Open, High Low and Close- you have to use the Bar Chart.
+If you answer, all of the parameter — Open, High Low and Close- you have to use the Bar Chart.

-Though the Bar chart accentuates, open and close values like the candlestick chart do, it gives equal importance.
-Whereas, the candlestick chart denies equality by representing it with body and shadows.
+Though the Bar chart accentuates, open and close values like the candlestick chart do, it does so with equal importance.
+Whereas, the candlestick chart discriminates it by representing it with body and shadows.

 If a trader is of the opinion, the closing price is as equal as the high or low, then price rejection becomes irrelevant to a bar chart trader.
 Alternatively, a candlestick trader has an advantage in spotting a trend at its twilight, miles ahead.